futureversecom/futurepass-idp-barebones-demo/README.md

 This guide only covers custodial accounts, if non-custodial is requirement we can add that.

+Refer [Server](./docs/server.md) and [Browser](./docs/browser.md) documentation to understand API requests and web pages interacting with Blockchain and Identity provider.

 **Note:** This demo's goal is simplicity so do not depend on the helper functions used in the code to generate random strings, generate sha256, decode JWT and so on.
 These are not officially provided by Futureverse and here only for explanation purposes.
 You should use libraries which securely process data or extensively test your own implementation for edge cases.
+Also server example is only for demo purpose, it is not expected to be used in production environment.

 ## Table of Contents